EU Licensed4.8/5

 • 3 mg: the starting dose, used for the first 30 days

-• 7 mg: the intermediate dose, which may be a maintenance dose for some patients
+• 7 mg: the middle dose, which can be a long-term dose for some patients

-• 14 mg: the full maintenance dose, providing the greatest efficacy
+• 14 mg: the full long-term dose, which works the best

 Licensed indication: